 Safety Guidelines Flying RC drones safely is of utmost importance to protect people, property, and the environment.
 Here are some essential safety guidelines:

-- Choose the Right Flying Area: Fly in open areas away from crowds, buildings, and airports.
+- Choose the Right Flying Area: Download the “BeforeYouFly” app to determine FAA flight restrictions for your location.
+Fly in open areas away from crowds, buildings, and airports.
 Ensure there are no obstacles or potential hazards in the vicinity.

 - Respect Privacy: Avoid flying over private property without permission and be considerate of people’s privacy.
 Do not record or photograph individuals without their consent.